How?

 “Nobody wants to admit that their own death is coming soon.
 Low-code has been swinging the pendulum away from off-the-shelf applications and toward custom development for years.
 There are good reasons for this.
 When practical, fit-to-purpose software is best.
 And the lower cost, risk, and lead time of low-code development - coupled with an expanded developer pool, easier integration, management of apps on a common platform, leveraged licensing, etc. - makes it much harder to justify off-the-shelf software licenses and vendor sprawl.
 AI-powered enterprises will 'build' software instead of 'buy' it — and many applications in enterprise portfolios will consolidate onto low-code AppGen platforms."

 Emerging role.
-Vibe Coder.
+The Vibe Coder.

 For AppGen now read Vibe Coding.
 For low-code now read the strapline for Vibe Coding: 'No code. just words'.
 As illustrated above, I see AI-powered CRM apps as replacing Salesforce and other first generation Software-as-a-Service (SaaS) apps.